Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - `SHIFT + SMPTE/BEATS`: Show clock instead of song time/beats.
 Press again to show clock without seconds.

 #### **Channel Strip**
+- `ARM`: Arm the current track for recording.
+  - If "Exclusive" is enabled for arming in Live settings, all other tracks will be de-armed.
+- `CONTROL + ARM`: Inverts the exclusive/non-exclusive setting for arming.
 - `SHIFT + ARM`: Toggle monitoring state (exclusive: **In/Auto**).
 ARM LED blinks when in **In** mode.
 - `SHIFT + CONTROL + ARM`: Toggle monitoring state (non-exclusive).